 Apple Mail (desktop)

-3. Make sure the “Load remote content in messages” option is unchecked.
+3. Check the “Load remote content in messages” checkbox so that it’s disabled.

 Apple Mail (iPhone)